 • Many of the telco giants have activated a comprehensive pandemic response plan to keep networks working as telco becomes a rather more essential service.
 Moreover, as more employees are being asked to work remotely, the industry faces the prospect of delayed initiatives and missed partnership opportunities and is now putting smart city technology into practice to mitigate the impact of the Coronavirus.

-• As a response to the arising global pandemic crisis, the telco service providers have put their full-fledged contingency plan in place to deal with any possibility.
+• As a response to the global pandemic crisis, the telco service providers have put their full-fledged contingency plan in place to deal with any possibility.

 • Telco has always been critical but never more critical than it is today.
-In times of global digitalization, we are also living in the era of disturbed nature and fragile global health infrastructure.
-Telecomunication has rendered a crucial role in assisting the global industrial chores and made it possible for the government and the global industry to keep the economy upright and health services to work seamlessly.
+In times of global digitalization, we are also living in an era of disturbed nature and fragile global health infrastructure.
+Telecommunication has rendered a crucial role in assisting the global industrial chores and made it possible for the government and the global industry to keep the economy upright and health services to work seamlessly.

-• We all are relying on the home internet to stay connected during this outbreak and with the on-set of such atypical times, we are witnessing a close collaboration between the countries to contain the widespread of the virus.
+• We all are relying on the home internet to stay connected during this outbreak and with the onset of such atypical times, we are witnessing a close collaboration between the countries to contain the widespread of the virus.
 The connectivity is possible because of the alliance of the global telco leaders.

-• In the post COVID-19 era, telcos are expected to perform well as the world will be more connected and millions of users worldwide will be digitally united and more familiar with digital tools.
+• In the post-COVID-19 era, telcos are expected to perform well as the world will be more connected and millions of users worldwide will be digitally united and more familiar with digital tools.

 • There will be an increased investment by the companies in their telecommunication network and a sharp forward increase in the investment in 5G because of its increased reliability and speed.